Level A2/B1 (Upper Beginner/Lower-Intermediate)

 Example sentences

-In these first two example sentences, the grammatical structure is very straight forward: sauf + noun (except + noun).
+In the first two examples, the structure is simple: sauf followed by a noun (except + noun).

 J’aime tous les films de Star Wars sauf le dernier.